SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: SMILE-UHURA Challenge

 In addition to these annotations, ten plausible segmentations for each volume in the training-validation subset were generated in a semi-automatic manner by varying the parameters of the Frangi filter (see \cite{chatterjee2023pulaski} for details).
 These segmentations are also available for use.
-Moreover, additional annotations created using OMELETTE, an automatic small vessel segmentation pipeline~\cite{matternopenly}, are provided.
-These diverse annotations are intended for benchmarking purposes or for use in training scenarios that benefit from multiple annotations, such as Probabilistic UNets~\cite{kohl2018probabilistic,chatterjee2023pulaski}.
+Moreover, additional annotations created using OMELETTE, an automatic small vessel segmentation pipeline~\cite{OMELETTE}, are provided.
+These segmentations were generated by first applying a Frangi filter and subsequently converting the vessel-enhanced images into segmentations through hysteresis thresholding.
+The multi-class Otsu method was utilised to automatically determine the upper and lower thresholds.
+Hysteresis thresholding segments voxels only if one of two conditions is met: i) The voxel's vessel enhancement exceeds the upper threshold, or ii) The enhancement lies between the thresholds but is connected to a voxel exceeding the upper threshold.
+The motivation for employing automatic hysteresis thresholding was to reduce the number of free parameters while simultaneously achieving effective small vessel segmentation with minimal noise contamination.
+The OMELETTE segmentations were generated using Frangi filtering with varying sensitivity, i.e. gamma was set to 0.01 and 0.02, respectively.
+These two annotations are intended for benchmarking purposes or for use in training scenarios that benefit from multiple annotations, such as Probabilistic UNets~\cite{kohl2018probabilistic,chatterjee2023pulaski}.